 \subsection{Experiment Setup: Same Transformer Architecture}

-FM has now widely adopted both U-Net \citep{flow_guide} and Transformer \citep{dao2023flow, hu2024latent} as its training network architecture, while the previous DB relied only on the U-Net network \citep{DDBMs, GOUB, UniDB}.
+FM has now widely adopted both U-Net \cite{flow_guide} and Transformer \cite{dao2023flow, hu2024latent} as its training network architecture, while the previous DB relied only on the U-Net network \cite{DDBMs, GOUB, UniDB}.
 In practice, substantial variations in U-Net implementations—particularly in parameter count and architectural details—make it difficult to conduct a direct comparative evaluation.
-To ensure a fair empirical comparison between DB and FM, we present a Latent Transformer-based Network for DB built on the DiT architecture \citep{dit, sit}, unifying the network backbone of the two models.
+To ensure a fair empirical comparison between DB and FM, we present a Latent Transformer-based Network for DB built on the DiT architecture \cite{dit, sit}, unifying the network backbone of the two models.
 Please refer to Appendix \ref{appendix_implementation_detail} for detailed parameters of the network.

 Taking an image restoration task as an example, the overall training procedure can be summarized as follows.
-For paired Low-Quality (LQ) and High-Quality (HQ) images, denoted $\boldsymbol{x}^{\text{LQ}}$ and $\boldsymbol{x}^{\text{HQ}}$ with dimension $(h \times w \times 3)$, respectively, we map them into the latent space with dimension $(\frac{h}{8} \times \frac{w}{8} \times 3)$ using a pre-trained VAE encoder with a 8 down-sampling factor adopted from Stable Diffusion \citep{SD}.
-Although no hard constraint forces the latent codes produced by the VAE to lie in a compact set, we prove that, even in non-compact spaces, FM with the linear schedule remains universally valid for arbitrary distributional transport.
-Please refer to Appendix \ref{compact} for details.
+For paired Low-Quality (LQ) and High-Quality (HQ) images, denoted $\boldsymbol{x}^{\text{LQ}}$ and $\boldsymbol{x}^{\text{HQ}}$ with dimension $(h \times w \times 3)$, respectively, we map them into the latent space with dimension $(\frac{h}{8} \times \frac{w}{8} \times 4)$ using a pre-trained VAE encoder with a 8 down-sampling factor adopted from Stable Diffusion \cite{SD}.
 The latent codes are then input into the DiT block, which predicts either the score/noise (for DB) or the velocity (for FM) conditioned on the current time step, and the models are trained by minimizing the respective objective functions.